PyladiesHoChiMinh/workshop3/README.md

 #### 0. What is a list?
 In simple words, `list` is a collection of many items in a order.
-Every elements can be `str`, `int`, `float`.
+Every elements can be `str`, `int`, `float`, and event `list` itself.
 Open an your `Jupyterlab` and let us know how your list variable looks like.
 ```python
 """
 Example of a list